dkondor/wayland-screenlock-proxy/README.md

  - `-u`: allow unlocking
  - `-b [backend]`: select the screenlocker to use
  - `-I [timeout]`: set the idleness timeout
+ - `-L`: do not lock when the session becomes inactive

 E.g. to use swaylock, run as:
 ```